aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/create-folder/_index.md

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/FolderController/CreateFolder) defines a publicly accessible programming interface and allows you to carry out REST interactions directly from a web browser.
+The <a href="https://reference.aspose.cloud/cells/#/FolderController/CreateFolder" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and allows you to carry out REST interactions directly from a web browser.

 ## Excel API SDK

 Using an SDK is the best way to speed up development.
 An SDK manages low‑level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the <a href="https://github.com/aspose-cells-cloud" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: